 Every breastfed baby will react and adapt differently when it comes to switching from breastmilk to formula.
 One important thing to watch out for is how your baby reacts to the changes.

-Whether you are just supplementing your breast milk or switching to formula completely, it should be done gradually to make the transition as easy as possible for baby and you.
+Whether you are just supplementing your breast milk or transitioning from breastmilk to formula completely, it should be done gradually to make the transition as easy as possible for baby and you.

 There are several reasons why moms introduce bottle-feeding or formula to their breastfed babies.